muggy8/improbable/have-and-havenot/o3TDyzle.md

 Because of Adrian's defence, my entire body started rolling forwards.

+The world spun around me, but I could hardly feel it.

 I somersaulted over Adrian by rolling my body into a ball.

-I followed my ballistic trajectory towards my goal.
+And then, I was weightless, free-falling along the path of my ballistic trajectory.

 Just as I was about to hit the ground, the ground dropped down by about half a meter.